Tornado In Stormy Landscape – Climate Change And Natural Disaster Concept

 We sure don’t think of ourselves—our reason, will or our intellect as method for the use and misuse of power, at least I didn’t.
 Until I read last Tuesday’s Office of Readings: St. Basil the Great’s excerpt from the Detailed Rules for Monks.
 The excerpt is maybe 500 words.
 But just about each word seemed to leap off the page and appear in a font of 64, as in SHOUT!
 Starting with “The ability to love is within us.”

-But primarily this sentence: This is the definition of sin: the misuse of powers given us by God for doing good, a use contrary to God’s commandements.
+But primarily this sentence: This is the definition of sin: the misuse of powers given us by God for doing good, a use contrary to God’s commandments.

-Contained in these few hundred words is all the wisdom needed to be perfect as Our Father in heaven is perfect.
-St. Basil’s counsel is simply stated: we need not travel, learn from wiser counsel, or be someone special because,
+All the wisdom needed to be perfect as Our Father in heaven is perfect is here.
+St. Basil’s counsel requires no travel but merely to learn from wiser counsel, or be someone special, because,

 We have everything we need

-St. Basil writes: “First, let me say that we have already received from God the ability to fulfill all his commands.
-We have then no reason to resent them, as if something beyond our capacity were being asked of us.
-We have no reason either to be angry, as if we had to pay back more than we had received.
-When we use this ability in a right and fitting way, we lead a life of virtue and holiness.
+St. Basil writes: “First, let me say that we have already received the ability to fulfill all his commands from God.
+It isn’t as if something beyond our capacity were being asked of us.
+Nor have we any reason to be angry, as if we had to pay back more than we had received.
+When we fittingly use this ability, we lead a life of virtue and holiness.
 But if we misuse it, we fall into sin.

 This is the definition of sin: the misuse of powers given us by God for doing good, a use contrary to God’s commands.
 On the other hand, the virtue that God asks of us is the use of the same powers based on a good conscience in accordance with God’s command.

 Since this is so, we can say the same about love.
-Since we received a command to love God, we possess from the first moment of our existence an innate power and ability to love.
-The proof of this is not to be sought outside ourselves, but each one can learn this from himself and in himself.
+Since we received a command to love God, we possess an innate power and ability to love from the first moment of our existence.
+The proof one can learn from oneself and in himself.

 I’ve read St. Basil’s words countless times now and think as I do so, it’s like everything in the spirtitual life: easy and excruciating.

-Uppn learning about the Mystical Body of Christ, so many years ago now, my first thoughts were, “Of course!
-Of course we’re connected with one another, therefore my sin—or grace—affects everyone else…”
+After learning about the Mystical Body of Christ many years ago, my first thought was, “Of course!
+Of course, we’re one body.
+Therefore my sin—or grace—affects everyone else…”

 But we forget.

-told by a newly ordained priest I heard last year at a daily Mass at St. Patrick’s Church in Arroyo Grande, California.
+told by a newly ordained priest, Father David Allen, I heard last year at a daily Mass at St. Patrick’s Church in Arroyo Grande, California.

-Father David Allen called his homily for that November daily Mass, “Holiness can’t be taught.”
-The young priest couldn’t recall where he’d read the phrase but in his talk, he added to the phrase, “It must be caught.”
+During that November daily Mass, he preached that “Holiness can’t be taught.”
+In his talk, he added, “It must be caught.”
 But I wonder if it was St. Basil he paraphrased.

 The ability to love is within each of us